InRule/DMNModeler/doc/PublicAPIForDMNModeler.md

     Console.WriteLine("Finished");
 ```

-Method ExportFromLocalRuleAppToDMNFormat: Use this method for exporting one or more Decision Tables from a Rule Application reference, to a local .dmn file on file system.
+Method ExportFromLocalRuleAppToDMNFormat: Use this method for exporting one or more decision tables from a rule application reference, to a local .dmn file on file system.

 Method signature 1: